-Besides direct consequences that can include jail time, fines, and treatment, a domestic violence conviction can trigger many consequences outside of the Washington State court system.
-These consequences can affect your current employment, future employment opportunities, housing, and ability to travel or relocate.
-Travel If you are convicted of certain domestic violence crimes, you will be subject to the Interstate Commission for Adult Offender Supervision (ICAOS).
+Besides criminal consequences that can include jail time, fines, and treatment, a domestic violence conviction can trigger a wide range of civil consequences outside of the Washington State criminal justice system.
+Travel Restrictions If you are convicted of certain domestic violence crimes, you will be subject to the Interstate Commission for Adult Offender Supervision (ICAOS).

-In Washington State, a person will be charged with this crime if they commit a crime of domestic violence AND prevent or attempt to prevent the alleged victim or a witness from calling 911, making a police report, or receiving medical assistance.
-A necessary element of this crime is that an act of domestic violence.
+In Washington State, a person will be charged with Interfering with the Reporting of Domestic Violence after committing a domestic violence crime and preventing or attempting to prevent the alleged victim or a witness from any of the following: Calling 911 Making a police report Receiving medical assistance A necessary element of this crime is.

-Once the police are called for a domestic disturbance, the case can potentially go through seven steps before it is resolved.
+Once the police are called for a domestic disturbance, the case can go through seven steps before it is resolved.
 The following is a summary of the domestic violence criminal process in Washington State: 1.
-Police Response.
-When domestic violence is reported, there is a mandatory arrest law in Washington.
-This means that an.
+Domestic Violence Police Response When domestic violence is reported, there is a mandatory arrest law in Washington.
+This means that.